crisfervil/blog/source/_posts/EasyRepro-UI-Automated-Tests-in-Dynamics-365-Part-2.md

 ---
-title: UI-Automated-Tests-in-Dynamics-CRM-365-Part2
+title: EasyRepro - UI Automated Tests in Dynamics 365 - Part 2
+date: 2018-03-06
 tags:
 ---
 # Intro
 This is the second part of a 2 parts intro article about Automated User Interface tests for Dynamics 365.

-The first part [Link to the First part] describes what is the purpose of automating UI tests and when is convenient to do it.
+The {% post_link EasyRepro-UI-Automated-Tests-in-Dynamics-365-Part-1 first part %} describes what is the purpose of automating UI tests and when is convenient to do it.
 Also, we talk about [Selenium](https://www.seleniumhq.org/), probably the most popular and robust tool available for Browser UI automation.

 In this part we are describing EasyRepro, a library built by Microsoft that leverages all the power provided by Selenium and takes advantage of the well defined structure of components in Dynamics 365.